Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Pharmaceuticals have very specific uses, doses, and lots of information about potential side effects from the manufacturer.
 We also know from our practices how they behave in real dogs.

-In a way, we can use pharmaceuticals in a straightforward fashion.
+In a way, we can straightforwardly use pharmaceuticals.
 If the dog has X, give them Y pharmaceutical in Z dose.

 It is not like that with supplements.
 There is no X=Y scenario.